cloudmesh-community/book/chapters/linux/ssh2.md

 Using SSH on Raspberry Pi 3
 ---------------------------

-Install Rasbian on an SD card, and boot up your system.
+Install Raspbian on an SD card, and boot up your system.
 Before putting it on the network, reset the default user password with the `passwd` command.Now you can use the terminal and use ssh just like on any Linux computer.